MmaAdeola/Superstore-sales-analysis/README.md

 Data cleaning and transformation were undertaken in Microsoft Power Bi.
 Actions taken include:

 - Removal of duplicates.
-- Correction of Wrong data types.
+- Correction of wrong data types.
--

 ### Exploratory Data Analysis (EDA)
 All analysis and visualizations were done in Microsoft Power Bi.
 Some visuals required the writing of Data Analysis Expression (DAX) before their creation.